Doxxing – Definition

 If you have created your own website, or use a website for your business, the registration information you used to receive the domain name becomes public to anyone using the WHOIS database.
 The data you have entered is accessible directly from the WHOIS website or through a domain sales broker.
 To ensure that you keep your data private, you can actually choose to obscure the information through your domain broker.
 You can also use an email that you use for subscriptions or an unimportant email address with a fake telephone number and fake information.
 It keeps you and your business safe and does not show up on the front end of your site.

-Methods of Doxxing
+Types of Doxxing

 Now that you have learned what doxxing is and the ways that doxxers can find your information, you may be wondering how doxxing is performed.
 There are a few techniques that doxxers may use to retrieve information about an individual.